Sharon-B/Recipe-Box/TESTING.md

 * User must enter an email in the valid format.

-* User must enter a password of between 5 - 15 characters
+* User must enter a password of between 5 - 15 characters.

 ### Register Button: